The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 "I try to get at least 7 hours, but it's probably anything from 5 to 7."

 "My nighttime routine consists of eating dinner probably too late in the night, showering (if I didn't do it earlier in the night), doing my skincare routine (which consists of the BYOMA cleanser, the BYOMA clarifying serum, the BYOMA hydrating serum, the First Aid Beauty Eye Duty Brightening Cream, and the BYOMA face moisturizer), taking my meds, and enjoying myself for like an hour with my trusty LELO Sona Cruise and Dame Arousal Serum.
-Finally, I spray my room with my milk + honey lavender eucalyptus spray, then I'm on my phone watching TikTok or reading fan fiction until like 1:30 or 2am depending on how tired I am."
+Finally, I spray my room with my milk + honey lavender eucalyptus spray, then I'm on my phone watching TikTok or reading fanfiction until like 1:30 or 2 a.m. depending on how tired I am."

 Advertisement